dinanathsj29/web-services-web-api-soap-rest-tutorial/README.md

 The Web Services architecture consists of three distinct roles as given below:

 1. **`Service Provider`**: The provider creates/implements the Web Service and makes it available on the internet to other client application who want to use it
-2. **`Service Requestor`**: Requestor is consumer/client application that utilizes an existing web service by sending an XML request.
+2. **`Service Requestor`**: Requestor is a consumer/client application that utilizes an existing web service by sending an XML request.
 The client application can be a .Net, Java, JavaScript or other language application which looks some sort of functionality via a web service
 3. **`Service Registry/Broker`**: The registry is a logically centralized directory of services where developers can publish new services or find existing ones ( like centralized clearinghouse or brokerage house for companies and their services).
 The broker is an application provides access to the `UDDI (Universal Description, Discovery, and Integration)` which enables the client application to locate the web service